sailfishos-sony-tama/main/README.md

 Then install the patch by opening the settings app -> patchmanger -> pull-menu -> web-catalogue.

 After this go a page back, select launcher-combined and enable change icon size.

+### Backup and recovery

+The port supports backup and recovery when device is booted from recovery boot image.
+This is for advanced users and is available from
+Sailfish 3.4.x release.
+See [instructions](backup-recovery.md) for details.

 ## Development